osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

        opensciencegrid/osgvo-docker-pilot:release
 ```

-Replace `/path/to/token` with the location you saved the token obtained from the OSP administrators.
+Replace `/path/to/token` with the location you saved the token obtained from the OSPool administrators.
 Privileged mode (`--privileged`) requested in the above `docker run` allows the container
 to mount [CVMFS using cvmfsexec](#adding-cvmfs-using-cvmfsexec) and invoke `singularity` for user jobs.
-Singularity allows OSP users to use their own container for their job (e.g., a common use case for GPU jobs).
+Singularity allows OSPool users to use their own container for their job (e.g., a common use case for GPU jobs).

 CVMFS